 6.22 At Falcon Junior School we understand that modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
 Exploitation can take many forms, including sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
-We refer to the DfE guidance Modern slavery: how to identify and support victims for concerns of this nature. for concerns of this nature.
+We refer to the DfE guidance Modern slavery: how to identify and support victims for concerns of this nature.

-Safeguarding responses to children who go missing
+Safeguarding responses to children who are absent from education

-6.23 At Falcon Junior School all staff should be aware of the safeguarding responsibilities for children who are missing education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of their going missing in future.
+6.23 At Falcon Junior School all staff should be aware of the safeguarding responsibilities for children who are absent from education, particularly on repeat occasions, or for prolonged periods, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of them going missing in the future.

-6.24 At Falcon Junior School we adhere to the following procedures and processes to ensure there is an appropriate safeguarding response to children who missing:
+6.24 At Falcon Junior School we adhere to the following procedures and processes to ensure there is an appropriate safeguarding response to children who are absent from education:

-- An attendance register is taken at the start of the first session of each school day and once during the second session; - We make every effort to contact parents and carers and follow up with the emergency contacts held; - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Staff will alert DSLs to any concerns raised regarding children who are absent from school; - The DSLs will meet regularly with the Attendance Lead, SENDCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children; - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files. - When adding a child to roll at non-standard transition points we will notify the Local Authority; - A home visit will be conducted by the DSL or deputy DSL if we have been unable to contact the family of absent children on the first day of absence. - Police welfare checks will be requested for vulnerable children who are still unaccounted for following the home visit. - Regular meetings will be held with parents if there are concerns regarding attendance and PSA support will be offered; - Children who are missing in education will be reported using a CME1 form.
+- An attendance register is taken at the start of the first session of each school day and once during the second session; - We make every effort to contact parents and carers and follow up with the emergency contacts held; - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Staff will alert DSLs to any concerns raised regarding children who are absent from school; - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children; - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files. - A home visit will be conducted by the DSL or deputy DSL if we have been unable to contact the family of absent children on the first day of absence. - Police welfare checks will be requested for vulnerable children who are still unaccounted for following the home visit. - Regular meetings will be held with parents if there are concerns regarding attendance and PSA support will be offered; - Children who are missing in education will be reported using a CME1 form.
 The missing child's records will be retained until the child has been located.